v-chat-sdk/vchat-v2-docs/docs/backend/intro.md

 ### Running the Code (With Docker)

 1. Install [Docker](https://www.docker.com) and Docker Compose.
+2. update `.env.production` this keys from `mongodb://127.0.0.1:27017/v_chat_sdk_v2`
+   to `mongodb://v_mongodb:27017/v_chat_sdk_v2`
-2. Run the `Dockerfile` if Docker is already installed on your system.
+3. Run the `Dockerfile` if Docker is already installed on your system.
 Note that this only sets up v_chat_sdk and doesn't include MongoDB or Redis.
 You need to manage these separately OR.
-3. Use a `compose file` witch manage all dependency together.
+4. Use a `compose file` witch manage all dependency together.
-4. Run `docker-compose up` to start the containers and view logs, or run `docker-compose up -d` to run in the background.
+5. Run `docker-compose up` to start the containers and view logs, or run `docker-compose up -d` to run in the background.

 ### Additional Information